dylanjones784/Markdown-Guide/BestPractiseGuide.md

 # HTTP Specifciation
-REST is not HTTP, and the two should not be mixed up by being considered the same thing.
+HTTP is an established set of standards that facilitates communication between computer systems.
+It is one of the core building blocks of the Internet.
+The official stanadrds for HTTP is the [RFC7231](https://datatracker.ietf.org/doc/html/rfc7231).

 REST is not reliant upon any protocol, but we make use of the HTTP application protocols as it is the most popular platform for REST API implementation.
-The official specification  for HTTP is the [RFC7231](https://datatracker.ietf.org/doc/html/rfc7231)

 HTTP enables client applications to interact with your API seamlessly, and provide the protocols and standards for the:
-- URIs (How the clients interact with resources)
+- URIs (How the clients interact with resources).
-- Requests
+- Requests.
-- Response
+- Responses.

 These shall be discussed further throughout the document.